x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/message-size-limits.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: b6a3840d-b821-4e53-877b-59c16be77206
-description: "Summary: Learn how administrators can apply limits to messages in an Exchange Server 2016 or 2019 organization."
+description: "Summary: Learn how administrators can apply limits to messages in an Exchange Server 2016 or Exchange Server 2019 organization."
 ---

 # Message size limits in Exchange Server